Perspectives and Prospects on Transformer Architecture for Cross-Modal Tasks with Language and Vision: Preliminaries I: Visuolinguistic Tasks

-In this section, we briefly go over the preliminaries necessary to understand the topics and implications put forward by this paper.
-We first review some of the representative tasks in visuolinguistic domain, with commonly used approaches.
-We then move on to describe transformer architecture by looking at multi-heads self-attention mechanism, and introduce BERT, which is a transformer-based model and has become a crucial component in recent surge of transformer-based cross-modal models.
+In this section and Sec~\ref{sec:transformer}, we briefly go over the preliminaries necessary to understand the topics and implications put forward by this paper.
+We first review some of the representative tasks in visuolinguistic domain, namely image captioning and visual question answering, with commonly used approaches.
+We also visit other important tasks, some of which have become benchmark tasks for transformer-based cross-modal tasks.
+We then go over evaluation metrics for these tasks.